Zlata Ognevich

 In 2014, Ognevich was elected to the Verkhovna Rada for the Radical Party using her birth name Inna Bordiuh.
 She resigned from parliament after one year, citing her opposition to the corruption she had witnessed.
 She has been vocal in her support for Ukrainian forces during the pro-Russian unrest in Ukraine, and announced she would not accept Russian citizenship following the annexation of Crimea, where Ognevich was raised.

 Early life

-Ognevich was born in 1986 in Murmansk to Ukrainian parents; she is of Italian and Serbian descent; she has Italian ancestors on her mother's side and Serbian on her father's side.
+According to her birth certificate, Ognevich was born in 1986 in Murmansk, however, she later found Kryvyi Rih to be her actual place of birth; she has Italian ancestors on her mother's side and Serbian on her father's side.
 She grew up in the Crimean city of Sudak.
-At age 18, Ognevich moved to Kyiv, where she currently resides, to pursue a higher music education.
+At age 18, Ognevich moved to Kyiv to pursue a higher music education.
 Ognevich is a graduate of Kyiv's Rheingold M. Glière Music College.
 During her third year at Rheingold, she began working with live bands and did her own promotional work.

 Ognevich in interviews has claimed she has lived in "many cities and countries".